Nabih Berri: Early career

-During 1963, Berri was elected as president of the National Union of Lebanese Students, and participated to student and political conferences.
+During 1963, Berri was elected as president of the National Union of Lebanese Students, and participated in student and political conferences.
 During his early career he became a lawyer at the Court of Appeals.
-In the early 1970s, Berri worked in Beirut as a lawyer for several companies.
+In the early 1970s, he worked in Beirut as a lawyer for several companies.

 Lebanese Civil War

-In 1980, Berri was elected leader of the Amal Movement, and led the resistance against the Israeli army especially in the south of Lebanon and Beqaa and the most famous battle was the battle of khalde in 1982.
+In 1980, Berri was elected leader of the Amal Movement, and led the resistance against the Israeli army especially in the south of Lebanon and Beqaa and the most famous battle was the battle of Khalde in 1982.

+Berri agreed to participate in the Salvation Committee, a body set up by President Elias Sarkis following the Israeli invasion.
+The committee included Bachir Gemayel, the Maronite commander of the Lebanese Forces.
+Husayn Al-Musawi considered Berri's actions "treasonous" and Amal's orientation too secular.
+In response, Musawi declared Berri a traitor, and broke from Amal to set up his own faction called the Islamic Amal.
+The movement's ranks rapidly grew to around 1,000 militants.

-He was the key player of the Intifada of 6 February 1984 with his ally Walid Jumblatt leader of the Progressive Socialist Party against the Lebanese sectarian government of Amin Gemayel, where officers and soldiers were called to defect from the Lebanese Army and made ground for the Taif agreement that ended the civil war.
+Berri was the key player of the Intifada of 6 February 1984 with his ally Walid Jumblatt leader of the Progressive Socialist Party against the Lebanese sectarian government of Amin Gemayel, where officers and soldiers were called to defect from the Lebanese Army and made ground for the Taif agreement that ended the civil war.

-Berri also joined the National Unity government as minister of state for South Lebanon and reconstruction under Prime Minister Rashid Karami in May 1984.
+In May 1984 Berri joined the National Unity government as minister of state for South Lebanon and reconstruction under Prime Minister Rashid Karami.
 He also served as the minister of housing and co-operatives.